Isaiah Jones (footballer, born 2001): Career

 Jones would make the summer move up to Gloucestershire where he sign a two-year deal at Forest Green Rovers F.C in 2018, during the 2019–20 EFL Trophy, Jones made two appearances for Forest Green, against Southampton U21 and Walsall.
 In October 2019, Cirencester Town signed Jones on a one-month loan deal.
 On 12 October 2019, Jones scored on his debut for Cirencester, in a 3–2 FA Trophy defeat against Basingstoke Town.

+In October 2024, Jones joined Phoenix Sports on loan.